henrytao-me/sharewifi.info/README.md

 # Other rules

+- All observable method should have prefix `observe`.
+Ex: observeAvailableWifiList
 - Should not define `static final` in `Fragment` / `Activity`.
 Use `Constants.java` instead.
 - `static final` can be defined in `Model` / `Service`.
 - All resource related content should be defined in `ResourceUtils` and follow the following schema: